mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 {% endhighlight %}

-Main navigation bar will be common for all pages in the app and will be fixed at the top of the site.
-It is pretty standard navigation based on Bootstrap and MDB with one exception - there is also some Jinja logic to manage login button, which now depends on user's status on the page (authenticated or not).
+Main navigation bar is common for all pages in the app and will be fixed at the top of the site.
+It is pretty standard navigation bar, based on Bootstrap and MDB, with one exception - there is also some Jinja logic to manage login button, which look depends on user's status on the page (authenticated or not).

 __nav.html__